fazaldhar/email-app/README.md

 # email-app
-An email app built on react and redux
+An email app built using react and redux